You have no items in your shopping cart.

 Vinyl Ester Resin

-Vinyl Ester resin is also more resistant to solvents and water degradation.
-It is typically used in gas tanks, boat hulls and other items that will be exposed to chemicals or water for extended periods of time.
+Vinyl ester is a great option for boat building and other hobbyist projects that need a resin that is resistant to solvents and water degradation.
+It is often used in gas tanks, boat hulls and other items that will be exposed to chemicals or water for extended periods of time.
+It uses a MEKP catalyst as a hardener.

 Epoxy Resin

 Epoxy resin comes in two parts.
-The resin side is typically designated as the 'A' side.
-The 'B' side is typically the hardener side.
-Our epoxy comes in either a 2:1 or 4:1 ratio.
-There is a choice of three different hardeners: fast, medium and slow.
-Which speed of hardener chosen depends on the temperature, the desired working time and drying time.
-Epoxies dry with a full surface cure.
+The resin side is typically designated as the "A" side.
+The "B" side is typically the hardener side.
+Our epoxy comes in either a 1:1, 2:1 or 4:1 ratio by volume.
+There is a choice of three different hardeners for the 2:1 and 4:1 epoxy: fast, medium and slow.
+Which speed of hardener you choose should depend on the temperature, the desired working time and drying time.

 Liquid Properties of Systems |